zextras/tech-doc/source/_includes/multiserver_install.rst

+.. _multiserver-installation:

-Multiserver Installation
+Multi-Server Installation
 ========================

-This section describes a |product| `multiserver installation`, that is, a |carbonio| installation spread across multiple nodes, each with a precise and dedicated task.
+This section describes a |product| `multi-server installation`, that is, a |carbonio| installation spread across multiple nodes, each with a precise and dedicated task.

 Scenario
 --------

-In this suggested scenario we will set up a |product| multiserver environment, composed by **five nodes** as follows:
+In this suggested scenario we will set up a |product| multi-server environment, composed by **five nodes** as follows:

 #.
 A **Directory-Server node**, used for user authentication, account